New State Regulations for Off-Site Systems:

 Check the Status of a Septic Permit

-Application for a Septic System and Well.
-This application is now available online as a fillable PDF.
+Application for a Septic System and Well

 On-site wastewater pertains to septic tank systems that are subsurface wastewater systems consisting of a settling tank and a drain field.
 This system serves to contain the solid waste and sanitize the wastewater produced by the home, business, or other structure.
 Environmental Health has several responsibilities regarding the permitting, inspection, and operation of these systems.
 These include:

 - Evaluating a property to determine whether or not it is suitable for a septic system.

 - Issuing or denying a permit based on the results of the lot evaluation.

 - Inspecting septic systems when they are installed to ensure proper installation.